 The Village as a camp base

 Under the radar, Hafnarfjörður really does make an excellent base if you want to explore south-west Iceland.
 While public transport can connect you well to the area, you’ll appreciate the convenience and flexibility that comes with renting your own car.
-So, choose a vehicle and work out where in Hafnarfjörður you’d like to start!
+So, choose a vehicle, secure your Iceland car rental and work out where in Hafnarfjörður you’d like to start!